 The home task can vary.
 For example, we may ask a Rails developer to implement a task with React, Ember, or Backbone instead of Angular.
 The particular task we give may depend on a particular project on which the Rails developer will work if hired.

-Once a Ruby on Rails developer resolves our home task and we check the result, we can know for sure if this programmer is ready to work with us or not.
+Once a developer resolves our home task and we check the result, we can know for sure if this programmer is ready to work with us or not.
 This programming task, to be completed solely by a job seeker, is very valuable to verify his or her skills.

 I'm passionate about productivity.
 I want to manage my tasks and projects more effectively.
 I need a simple tool that helps me control my task flow.